deriv-com/flutter-chart/README.md

     )
 ```

-You can also create custom Barriers by creating subclasses of `ChartAnnotation` and draw the annotation differetly.
+You can also create custom Barriers by creating subclasses of `ChartAnnotation` and draw the annotation differently.
-(example will be provided).
+(An example will be provided).

 #### TickIndicator

-For example there is a special annotation called `TickIndicator` which is used to show a tick on the chart.
+For example, there is a special annotation called `TickIndicator` which is used to show a tick on the chart.

 ```dart
 Chart(